SBC logo Ani White

 How do I get an executor bond?

 You can get an executor bond from a surety company.
 To get a bond, you must provide the surety company with information about the estate, including the estate’s size and the beneficiaries’ names.
-You must also provide the surety company with your personal information, such as your driver’s license number and credit report.
+You must also provide the surety company with your personal information, such as your driver’s license number and credit history report.

 What happens if I don’t get an executor bond?